DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Monday 4/11

 - Teach a lesson
+  - Sean A -
+  - Hanna - types of reverb and examples
-- Sean A, Hanna, Sean T
+  - Sean T -

 ## Wednesday 4/13